CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 This assumption is adequate for calculations of validator economics under steady-state conditions but might fail if slashing events increase significantly for a specific validator-environment type, or if the network is under attack by a specific validator-environment type.

-See https://youtu.be/iaAEGs1DMgQ?t=574 for additional contexts.
+See https://youtu.be/iaAEGs1DMgQ?t=574 for additional context.

 ### Validator Environment Equal-uptime Assumption